-As Bruce Lee once said: “Research your own experience.
+My personal life is demonstrated via social media.
+This is why my branding strategy works so well, and this is what you’ll learn.
+Even if you don’t use all of it, remember what Bruce Lee once said: “Research your own experience.
 Absorb what is useful, reject what is useless, add what is essentially your own.”

 What is personal branding?

-Live your life transparently,
+- Live your life transparently

-Share what you learn and experience along the way.
+- Share what you learn and experience along the way

 Let’s start from the top:

-Living your life transparently
+Start living more of your personal life transparently

 What *is* a death sentence for your brand however, is presenting yourself as an expert when you aren’t one.